dixitrathi7/TerraForm/VPC/Readme.md

 After Route Table is create then it automatically attach to the subnet
 - Every Route Table have there own rule
 #### Similarly IGW is automatically attach to the VPC
+## And use S3 Bucket to store terraform .tfstate file